-We spend the morning exploring the coniferous forests and mountain meadows of Eastern Rila Mnts, between Belmeken Reservoir and Yundola Pass.
+We spend the morning exploring the coniferous forests and mountain meadows of Eastern Rila Mountains, between Belmeken Reservoir and Yundola Pass.
 Part of this area is within Rila National Park, established to preserve the unique biodiversity of the highest mountain range on the Balkan peninsula.
-Our targets here include Pygmy Owl, Hazel Grouse, Black Woodpecker, Grey-headed Woodpecker, Spotted Nutcracker, Ring Ouzel (ssp. alpestris), Rufous-tailed Rock Thrush, Water Pipit, Whinchat, Crested Tit, Willow Tit, Firecrest and Serin.
-The afternoon will be dedicated to pristine coniferous forests in the core of the Western Rhodopes, where we will continue to search for the species of the morning, plus Corncrake and Three-toed Woodpecker.
+Our targets here include Pygmy Owl, Hazel Grouse, Black and Grey-headed Woodpecker, Nutcracker, Ring Ouzel (ssp. alpestris), Rufous-tailed Rock Thrush, Water Pipit, Whinchat, Crested Tit, Willow Tit, Firecrest and Serin.
+The afternoon will be dedicated to pristine coniferous forests in the core of the Western Rhodopes, where we will continue to search for species of the morning, plus Corncrake and Three-toed Woodpecker.
 Later we transfer to the Trigrad area in the Western Rhodopes, where we stay for two nights.

 In the morning we transfer to Falakro mountain in Northern Greece.
 'Falakro' means 'Bald Mountain', and as it name suggests, its summit is treeless.
 The road takes us to a ski centre at 1700m where we walk around the mountain meadows, looking for Rufous-tailed Rock Thrush, Alpine Chough, Shore Lark and Tree Pipit amongst others.
 Another transfer in the afternoon takes us to the Nestos Delta wetlands, where our main target will be Spur-winged Plover, and we also look for Greater Flamingo, Little Tern, Black-winged Stilt, Kentish Plover and many species of migratory wader.
-Accommodation in the vicinity of the marvellous Nestos Gorge is for two nights, and birds around the hotel include Syrian Woodpecker, Eurasian Scops Owl, Little Owl and Eastern Olivaceous Warbler.
+Accommodation in the vicinity of the marvellous Nestos Gorge is for two nights, and birds around the hotel include Syrian Woodpecker, Eurasian Scops and Little Owl and Eastern Olivaceous Warbler.

-Day 6 Thursday 16th May: Nestos Gorge and Axios Delta
+Day 6: Thur - Nestos Gorge and Axios Delta

-Day 8 Saturday 18th May: Return to Bulgaria via the Kresna Gorge
+Day 8: Sat - Return to Bulgaria via the Kresna Gorge

 Today we transfer back to Bulgaria via the Rupite area and Kresna Gorge, where we look for Griffon Vulture, Short-toed Eagle, Levant Sparrowhawk, Roller, Middle Spotted Woodpecker, Calandra Lark, Tawny Pipit, Common Rock Sparrow, Blue Rock Thrush, Black-eared Wheatear, Semi-collared Flycatcher, Hawfinch and more.
 At the end of the day we return to Bulgarian capital Sofia for two nights.